Focus (Stan Getz album): Recording

-The theme of the opening track, "I'm Late, I'm Late", is nearly identical to the opening minutes of the second movement of Béla Bartók's Music for Strings, Percussion and Celesta.
+Getz recorded two quite different complete takes of the first track, "I'm Late, I'm Late", the theme of which is nearly identical to the opening minutes of the second movement of Béla Bartók's Music for Strings, Percussion and Celesta.
 Bartók had been an early supporter of Sauter, who intended the track as an homage.
 "I'm Late, I'm Late" also features drummer Roy Haynes, the album's only soloist beside Getz.
+On listening to the completed takes of the piece, Getz, Sauter, and producer Creed Taylor had difficulty choosing which one to use and ultimately decided to splice them together, making the piece the longest on the album.
+The second piece, "Her", was dedicated to Goldie Getz.
+Although Getz had virtually only previously played in 4/4 time, he easily adapted to unfamiliar time signatures, such as 6/8 in "Once Upon a Time", and throughout the session displayed both remarkable rhythmic freedom and "superhuman control of tone".